 Here you can take a multi-day trip to go over as many routes as you like, with both single- and multi-pitch climbs.
 And to top it all off, you will have spectacular views of the forested Meuse Valley as you make your way up – at points reaching near 70 meters.

-Beez is also contains for vert-hiking routes, which are essentially hikes using rock climbing techniques.
+Beez also contains vert-hiking routes, which are essentially hikes using rock climbing techniques.
 Using safety measures such as roped walking and easy abseiling, you can experience the basic thrill of rock climbing without too much trouble.

 Found just outside of Beez and the greater area of Namur, Goyet provides plenty of crags for all skill levels.
 It is a smaller group of hills in the Samson Valley.
 The pleasure at this location is found in the natural landscape and the easy design of the climbs.